Dungeon Crawler Carl: Audiobooks

 The main audiobook adaptations of the Dungeon Crawler Carl series have been narrated by Jeff Hays, who has produced the adaptations via his company Soundbooth Theater.
-Dinniman has stated that Hays's narration of female characters is so convincing that he has had people ask him if Annie Ellicott, a Soundbooth Theater artist, was an uncredited narrator for the first book.
-Some guest narrators have appeared on the audiobooks, such as Travis Baldree and Patrick Warburton in book six.
+Dinniman and Hays had met at an audiobook awards ceremony sometime before Dinniman had started work on the series, and became friends, leading to Dinniman reaching out to Hays for the audiobook versions of Dungeon Crawler Carl.
+Outside of a few guest voices, Hays voices all the characters in the books, around 200 as of the eighth book, all with different tone, pitches, and accents.
+Dinniman has stated that Hays's narration of female characters, particularly Princess Donut, is so convincing that he has had people ask him if Annie Ellicott, a Soundbooth Theater artist, was an uncredited narrator for the first book.
+Guest narrators include Travis Baldree and Patrick Warburton in book six.

 Per Dinniman, sales of the audiobook adaptations of the novels have surpassed the physical and e-book copies of the series, and much of his fanbase first experienced the series via Audible.

 In addition to the main audiobook version, the series has a separate production called an "Audio Immersion Tunnel", with a full-cast, original sound effects and music.
-According to the author, these will not be replacing the existing audiobooks and are a separate product.
+According to the author, these will not replace the existing audiobooks and are a separate product.